C4rlosM4tos/HOPE-crypto-ERC20/README.md

 https://info.uniswap.org/token/0xf7F2cB7cFcD9557f13A06f6BD6Baf912D23a6b52

+***** HOW TO UNISWAP **********

+the easy way: download the metamask plugin (if not using brave) so you can easily connect to web3 websites.

+Uniswap also supports some wallets:
+- walletconnect
+- coinbasewallet
+- Portis
+- Fortmatic

+Just go to the website and click: use uniswap

+metamask should popup to ask if it is allowed to connect to the wallet. you can also click on "connect to wallet' on top right corner if it doesn't go auto.

+On select a token, give the contract address of the token you want to buy:

+For HOPE:

+0xf7F2cB7cFcD9557f13A06f6BD6Baf912D23a6b52

 Buy the coin from the smart contract and add liquidity plz, i already had to sell some corn to get enough eth.
 This meme costed much more than expected, but after that failed transaction it was too hard too leave.